rfm4j/terrastake/README.md

 Terra is a Layer-1 blockchain protocol, using a delegated POS (proof-of-stake) consensus.
 This is validated by decentralized **validators**.

-Any LUNA holder can delegate it's tokens to a validator, and get rewards in return (it's know as **staking**).
+Any LUNA holder can delegate it's tokens to a validator, and get rewards in return (it's known as **staking**).
 This staking is done using the terra station platform.

 However, this is not an autostaking protocol, wich means, every time a LUNA holder want's to claim the rewards, and re-stake it, it has to be done manually.